 Parkinson’s Disease (PD) is a debilitating neurodegenerative disorder.
-In Europe, almost 1.2 million people are estimated to have PD, with about 75,000 new cases diagnosed every year48.
-The age of onset of PD is usually over 60, but it is estimated that one in ten people are diagnosed before the age of 50, with slightly more men than women affected49.
+In 2016, 6.1 million people were estimated to have PD globally90.
+The age of onset of PD is usually over 60, but it is estimated that one in 10 cases are diagnosed before the age of 50, with slightly more men than women affected91.

 Experimental and epidemiological research has focused on lifestyle, dietary and environmental risk factors, including coffee consumption.

 A large number of epidemiological studies report an inverse, dose-responsive relationship between coffee/caffeine consumption and the risk of developing PD.
 Coffee consumption appears to reduce or delay the development of PD and caffeine is most likely the causal factor.
 In women, however, the interaction between caffeine and hormonal therapy still needs further clarification.

 As early as 1968, a study reported a higher percentage of non-coffee consumers in the control compared to the affected group47.
 Subsequent studies performed in Spain48, Sweden49 and Germany50 found an inverse relationship between coffee consumption and PD, and a lower coffee consumption before disease onset.

 The first prospective study on 8,004 Japanese American men living in Hawaii (the Honolulu Heart Program), carried out over a median duration of 27 years, reported an inverse association between PD incidence with a five-fold reduced risk for those drinking more than 4 cups of coffee per day when compared to non-consumers.
 The same inverse relationship was shown for caffeine from non-coffee sources51.
 A smaller case control study published in 2014 suggested only a weak inverse association between coffee intake and the risk of PD52.